Port Jackson Pidgin English

-Port Jackson Pidgin English or New South Wales Pidgin English is an English-based pidgin that originated in the region of Sydney and Newcastle in New South Wales in the early days of colonisation.
+Port Jackson Pidgin English or New South Wales Pidgin English was an English-based pidgin that originated in the region of Sydney and Newcastle in New South Wales in the early days of colonisation.
 Stockmen carried it west and north as they expanded across Australia.
-It subsequently died out in most of the country, but was creolised (forming Australian Kriol) in the Northern Territory at the Roper River Mission (Ngukurr), where missionaries provided a safe place for Indigenous Australians from the surrounding areas to escape deprivation at the hands of European settlers.
-As the Indigenous Australians who came to seek refuge at Roper River came from different language backgrounds, there grew a need for a shared communication system to develop, and it was this that created the conditions for Port Jackson Pidgin English to become fleshed out into a full language, Kriol, based on English language and the eight different Australian language groups spoken by those at the mission.
+It subsequently died out in most of the country, but was creolized forming Australian Kriol in the Northern Territory at the Roper River Mission in Ngukurr, where missionaries provided a safe place for Indigenous Australians from the surrounding areas to escape deprivation at the hands of European settlers.
+As the Aboriginal Australians who came to seek refuge at the Roper River Mission spoke different languages, there grew a need for a shared communication system to develop, and it was this that created the conditions for Port Jackson Pidgin English to become fleshed out into a full language, Kriol, based on the English language and the eight different Australian language groups spoken by those at the mission.

-The concept of ‘pidgin’

-A pidgin is a language that no one uses as a first language, that is used for limited purposes, that exists for short periods and that has simpler linguistic structures than well-developed languages.

-Pidgins form when there is stable, long-term contact between two or more languages, and they generally develop to facilitate communication between groups of people who do not share a common language.
-For example, Hawaiian Pidgin English formed in the late nineteenth century as Hawaiian, Chinese, Filipino, Japanese and Korean plantation labourers needed to communicate with each other.
-Pidgins may also develop into full-fledged languages, such as a creole.

-Although pidgins are shaped by speakers of two or more languages, the degree to which each parent language contributes to the pidgin differs.
-The languages most associated with prestige, such as English and Spanish, are called superstrate languages.
-They tend to provide more lexical items than the local vernaculars.
-However, the local vernaculars, which are called substrate languages, contribute more grammatical rules.
-As pidgins serve limited functions, they are likely to develop simple linguistic structures and have smaller sets of words than full-fledged languages.
-Pidgins also die out when their functions cease, and they are usually associated with lower social status.
-For example, Port Jackson Pidgin English was called ‘broken English’ by fluent English speakers.

-Linguistic viewpoints
+History

+Port Jackson Pidgin English was established as the need for communication between Aboriginal people and English settlers arose.
+Its first records of existence date to 1788 in the Port Jackson penal colony.
+By 1900 PJPE had developed into Northern Territory Pidgin English (NTPE) was widespread and well understood.
+Then by 1908 creolizing into Australian Kriol and by the mid-1980s, Kriol had at least four generations of mother tongue speakers.